StanJulia/CmdStan.jl/docs/src/INTRO.md

 Other packages in StanJulia are either extensions, postprocessing of the draws or plotting of the results. as much as possible an attempt has been made to leverage below mentioned MCMC package options available in Julia to make comparisons easier.

-On a very high level, a typical workflow for using StanJulia, e.g. to handle postprocessing by TuringLang's MCMCChain.jl, will look like:
+On a very high level, a typical workflow for using StanJulia, e.g. to handle postprocessing by TuringLang's MCMCChains.jl, will look like:

 ```
-using CmdStan, StanMCMCChain, MCMCChain, StatsBase
+using CmdStan, StanMCMCChains, MCMCChains, StatsBase

 # Define a Stan language program.
 bernoulli = "..."